ftchirou/faical.dev/src/tri-state-booleans/README.md

 ## Conclusion

 When we decode JSON encoded boolean values to `Bool` values in Swift, in some situations we need to be extra careful and make sure that malformed and `null` boolean values are properly handled.
 Using a tri-state boolean type gives us the guarantee at compile time that those unexpected values are dealt with.
-What are your thoughts on this?
-What techniques do you use to handle unexpected boolean values in your JSON payloads?
-Feel free to get in touch on Twitter [@ftchirou](https://twitter.com/ftchirou/) to share them 🙂.

 Thanks for reading 👋.